 Worried About Losses at Sea?
 We Are Here to Help

 If you are worried about your rights and responsibilities following significant losses, then we are here to help.
-We are an independent Lloyd’s broker with a dedicated team of experienced insurance professionals who are committed to protecting your marine business.
+Everard Insurance Brokers are the specialist marine trading division of James Hallam Limited who are accredited Lloyd’s brokers.
+We have a dedicated team of experienced insurance professionals who are committed to protecting your marine business and have a deep understanding of every aspect of the maritime industry, and the various insurance implications.

 Find out more about our specialist marine insurance services.